TUD-INF-IAI-MCI/BrailleIO/README.md

 public void SetOtherContent(Object content, IBrailleIOContentRenderer renderer)
 ```

-The render has to, at least, implement the `BrailleIO.Interface .IBrailleIOContentRenderer`.
+The render has to, at least, implement the `BrailleIO.Interface.IBrailleIOContentRenderer`.
 This only contains of the function:

 ``` C#
 /// <summary>